T145/black-mirror/CONTRIBUTING.md

 ## Adding Adblock Lists

-Reference [this page](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax#static-network-filtering) about domain filtering syntax with uBlock.
+Reference [this page](https://github.com/AdguardTeam/tsurlfilter/blob/master/packages/agtree/README.md#references) about domain filtering syntax.
-Most principles should carry over to AdGuard and other syntaxes, but don't be afraid to ask.
+Most principles should carry over to other syntaxes, but don't be afraid to ask.

 # Blocking or allowing specific hosts